 As the new year rolls in, members of the health care industry will likely be taking a deep breath and steeling themselves for the next wave of healthIT trends.
-Providers who have their
+Providers who have their hands full implementing electronic health records, attesting for meaningful use, and changing workflows and documentation processes in preparation for ICD-10 codes will have a tough time squeezing in any other major project.

 The upside to all this change is that it has provided a breeding ground for innovators.
 In the past year, several growing trends in health IT innovation have emerged which experts hope will help bring the industry closer to its goal of improving quality of care while reducing costs.
 Two of these trends are supported directly by the federal government, including the Office of the National Coordinator for Health Information Technology (ONC), which is spearheading the effort to move America's health care system from paper to electronic health records.